ElmerCSC/elmerfem/CONTRIBUTING.md

 for formatting we use the following rules

 * we use 2 space indent
-* names functions and subroutines are written in capital letters
+* names functions/subroutines are written in Pascal case (or Upper Camel Case), e.g. OptimizeBandwidth()
+* variable names for short variables are small caps, while compound names usually in Pascal case also but there some variation.
 * Fortran-language specific elements, such as variable-types (e.g., INTEGER) and properties (e.g., ALLOCATABLE) are written in capital letters
 * Comments inside the code